 Criminal Mischief is charged in Arapahoe County whenever a person “knowingly damages the real or personal property” of another person, “including property owned…jointly.”
-The sentence for a Criminal Mischief conviction ranges from a class 2 misdemeanor (which carries a sentence up to 12 months in county jail) up to a Class 3 felony (which carries a sentence up to 12 years in the Colorado Department of Corrections).
+The sentence for a Criminal Mischief conviction ranges from a petty offense (which carries a sentence up to 10 days in county jail) up to a Class 3 felony (which carries a sentence up to 12 years in the Colorado Department of Corrections).

 Criminal Mischief Charges in Douglas County

-The values stated above are the aggregate value of all the items which were destroyed in a criminal incident in Douglas County.
+The values stated above are the aggregate value of all the items which were destroyed in a criminal incident.
 This means the police add up the values of the items which were damaged, and the total will determine the level offense you are charged.

 Police and District Attorneys Overcharge Criminal Mischief

-Denver, Aurora and Centennial police often overcharge Criminal Mischief.
+Denver, Aurora, and Centennial police often overcharge Criminal Mischief.
 They add up the value of items when they were new, not what they are worth at the time the damage occurred.
-For example, let’s say a computer was damaged during a Domestic Violence episode.
-The computer was worth $1,200 five years ago.
-Now it can be replaced for $800.
+For example, let's say a computer was damaged during a Domestic Violence episode.
+The computer was worth $2,200 five years ago.
+Now it can be replaced for $1,000.
 The police charge the person who damaged the computer with a felony, even though the replacement value falls within a misdemeanor price range.
-District Attorneys in Arapahoe, Larimer, and Douglas County don’t budge when it comes to charging good people with harsher crimes.
+District attorneys in Arapahoe, Larimer, and Douglas County don't budge when it comes to charging good people with harsher crimes.

 An Example of Police Overcharging a Crime: